-- The development files are additional files you need to create GStreamer applications.
+- The development files are additional files you need at build-time to create GStreamer applications.

 - The Merge Modules files are additional files you can use to deploy GStreamer binaries alongside your application (see Windows deployment).

-Get both the Runtime and Development installers appropriate for your architecture from here:
+Get both the Runtime and Development installers appropriate for your architecture from the GStreamer download page.